My favourite ever brownie recipe!

 Instructions

-- In another bowl combine the flour, salt, bicarb and cacao powder, set aside.
+4. In another bowl, combine the flour, salt, bicarbonate of soda, and cocoa powder, and set aside.

-- It will seem under cooked but will firm up once cooled.
-If you like your brownies slightly more cooked continue for a further 5 minutes max.
+7. Pour the mixture into your lined baking dish, and bake for 30 mins.
+It will seem undercooked, but will firm up once cooled.
+If you prefer your brownies slightly more cooked, bake for a maximum of 5 more mins.

-- Remove from the oven and allow to cool in the baking dish, ideally for several hours.
+8. Remove your brownies from the oven and allow to cool in the baking dish, ideally for a few hours.